230206-UiPath-BNYM/Ethan-Lin-Code/readme.md

 this is a readme.md file
-This is Ethan who is in the training program at Revature
+This is Ethan Le who is in the training program at Revature.
+The fun fact about him is that he has a birthmark on the palm of my hand